teamsterspridechi/teamsterspridechi.github.com/about.markdown

 permalink: /about/
 ---

-We are the Chicago branch of the Teamsters LBGBTQ+ Caucus.
+We are the Chicago branch of the Teamsters LGBTQ+ Caucus.
 We fight for humans rights and the interests of LGBTQ+ workers.